Syllabi for Tarver

 Wearing a mask is one of the important things each of us can do to protect each other from COVID-19 and ensure a safe campus environment.
 Until CDC guidance for Orange and Osceola counties indicates that masks are no longer recommended indoors, we expect everyone on campus to wear masks when indoors at any Valencia College facility.
 Masks should cover the mouth and nose while indoors and outdoors.
 If someone forgets to bring a mask, masks will be widely available near building entrances, in classrooms, student services offices, and other campus facilities.

-The Centers for Disease Control and Prevention recommends masks should:
+The Centers for Disease Control and Prevention recommend masks should:

 · Fit snugly but comfortably against the side of the face.